francescosilvano/ReCo2/README.md

 Before performing the statistical analysis, the collected data underwent a pre-processing process to ensure its quality and consistency.
 The following steps were taken:

-- Handling missing values
-- Removing outliers
+- Creating two separate subsets to filter the two datasets;
-- Standardizing the data format
+- Standardizing the data format;
-- Data transformation, including aggregating early data and converting units
+- Data transformation, including aggregating early data and converting units;

-Two subsets were created: "filtered_owid" for the levels of CO2 and "filtered_energy" for the levels of TWh of energy produced in a specific year.
 <br>

 ### Statistical Analysis